valtech/valtech-shortie/README.md

 * Cookie authorization for API with CSRF token to prevent illicit usage
 * Auth for external applications (static auth tokens)

+# API

+TODO.
+Will require an "application key + secret".
+POST, PUT and DELETE.
+JSON data.

+# Admin

+Go to `/admin` and login using vauth.
+You can administer existing URLs and add new ones.

+# Dev

 ## Prerequisites